-Very often we spend a lot of time by searching creative and suitable designs, which make for us a high quality original product.
-For hours and hours we are thinking about all steps of the embroidery process, choosing the placement, and try to bring everything to perfection.
-After expecting that embroidery part will look effective and magnificent we observe puckering of the image.
-Did you have such problem?
+We often spend a lot of time searching for creative and suitable designs that make us a high-quality original product.
+For hours and hours, we think about all the steps of the embroidery process, choose the placement, and try to bring everything to perfection.
+After expecting the embroidery part to look compelling and magnificent, we observe the puckering of the image.
+Did you have such a problem?
 So, what is the decision and what to do in this situation?
 Let`s gaze on it.

-First, it puckers only around the edges of design, but when we wash the fabric, it becomes worse and worse.
-Of course this situation brings a lot of disappointment.
+First, it puckers only around the edges of the design, but when we wash the fabric, it worsens.
+Of course, this situation brings a lot of disappointment.
 But there is also good news.
 It is avertable.
 And we know the right way out.
-If you want to know how to prevent puckering in machine embroidery just keep reading.
+Just keep reading if you want to know how to prevent puckering in machine embroidery.

-The best way of avoiding puckering on your embroidery products is using a stabilizer.
-Now some of you will say that it doesn`t work.
-And even after using it you saw puckers.
-The question is what type of stabilizer did you use?
+Using a stabilizer is The best way to avoid puckering on your embroidery products.
+Now, some of you will say that it doesn`t work.
+And even after using it, you saw puckers.
+The question is, what type of stabilizer did you use?

-For light designs with less shading and layering, the tear-away stabilizer will be the most suitable.
-But if you work with more complex designs the “tear-away” will be too weak.
-Then you should use cut-away one.
-Using of this stabilizer with medium-weight fabric and complex designs can prevent your embroidery from puckering.
-But if you are using lighter designs, you can choose different type of fabrics and tear-away stabilizer.
+The tear-away stabilizer will be the most suitable for light designs with less shading and layering.
+But the “tear-away” will be too weak if you work with more complex designs.
+Then, you should use a cut-away one.
+This stabilizer with medium-weight fabric and intricate designs can prevent your embroidery from puckering.
+But using lighter designs, you can choose different fabrics and tear-away stabilizers.

 Remember that the hooping of fabric is also important.
 Never stretch the fabric before fixing it in your fingers.
-When the embroidery is finished, you will get it from the hoop and the fabric will return to its original shape, causing wrinkling around the outer design area.
-The craftswomen recommend using the smallest hoop that is suitable for your embroidery.
+When the embroidery is finished, you will get it from the hoop, and the fabric will return to its original shape, causing wrinkling around the outer design area.
+The craftswomen recommend using the most miniature hoop suitable for your embroidery.
 If you prefer a hoop of the largest size, it can lead to wrinkling and puckering the embroidery design.
-Remember that you need to hoop the fabric tightly, but not tight, and do not tighten the screws strongly after the fabric is already in the hoop.
+Remember that you need to hoop the fabric tightly, but not tight, and do not tighten the screws firmly after the fabric is already in the hoop.

-So, using of medium-weight fabric for complex designs with a cutaway stabilizer and spray adhesive is the property decision which really prevents puckering.
+So, using medium-weight fabric for complex designs with a cutaway stabilizer and spray adhesive is the property decision that prevents puckering.